From: Stephen Williamson

 In 1810 Governor Macquarie arrived with a new army regiment, followed, in November 1812, by a shipment of £10,000 value in Spanish dollars (i.e. $40,000 in Spanish coins) for the colony's use.
 Now, starting in 1817, came the first banks, working initially with these Spanish dollars.
 Macarthur returned that same year, with his exported wool soon making him the "richest man" in NSW.
 In 1826 English currency became Australia's official currency, using silver and copper coins issued to the colony from the London mint.

-Australian banks were now divided into two distinct categories — saving banks and trading banks.
-Saving banks paid virtually no interest to their depositors, their lending activities were restricted to providing mortgages, and ended up guaranteed or owned by the colonial government(s), using post offices as front counter agencies.
+Australian banks were now divided into two distinct categories — savings banks and trading banks.
+Savings banks paid virtually no interest to their depositors, their lending activities were restricted to providing mortgages, and ended up guaranteed or owned by the colonial governments, using post offices as front counter agencies.
 Safer for borrowers and depositors.
 Trading banks on the other hand were private banks, essentially merchant banks, which provided no services to the general public, but were underwriters for farmers, miners, builders, etc. They printed private banknotes / future-dated promissory notes, based on their paid-up capital — starting with that Bank of NSW in 1817.
 But most of these trading institutions closed their doors — specifically through depressions in the 1840s and in the 1890s — as businesses that partnered with them failed, with inadequate insurance.
-And then there were the standover merchants.
+And then there were the standover merchants, not to mention bushrangers.
 It was a tough land.
 Ouch.

 Of course, the gold rush in 1851 helped — some people .
 A Sydney mint opened in 1855, issuing gold coins, followed by the Melbourne mint in 1872.